Divorce Lawyers in Rolling Meadows

 In the early 1950s, Rolling Meadows was a housing development.
 Like much of Chicagoland, the area grew rapidly during subsequent years.
 Today, it is one of the most affordable and diverse suburbs in Cook County.
 Rolling Meadows has changed a lot since the 1950s.
 But the people are much the same.
 Similarly, Illinois’ divorce laws have changed a lot as well.
 However, the underlying principles in these marriage dissolution laws have not changed much.

-The experienced divorce lawyers in Rolling Meadows at Delaney Heckman have not handled marriage dissolutions since the 1950s.
+The experienced divorce lawyers in Rolling Meadows at Andrea Heckman Law have not handled marriage dissolutions since the 1950s.
 However, we do have decades of experience in this area.
 Over the years, we have developed proven methods.
 These methods allow us to deliver cost-effective and long-lasting solutions that make a big difference for you and your family.
 While we work to resolve these matters quickly, we always stand up for your legal and financial rights.

 Before 2016, filing divorce in Illinois was rather complex.
 No-fault divorce was available.
 However, the waiting period was up to two years.
 Many people who had delayed filing for quite some time did not want to wait another 24 months.
 So, many filers opted for an evidence-based divorce.